jpcsp/jpcsp/README.txt

 ...............................................................................
 JPCSP v0.7 (????????):

+-> Added support for rendering in software mode, not using the GPU;

 -> Added Game Pad support;

 -> Major performance improvements in the graphic processing (see new Video options);